Eddie Rosario Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in the league.
+- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in MLB.

-- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went seven innings, allowing one earned run while giving up three hits.
+- In his last outing on Monday, Aug.
+28 against the San Diego Padres, the right-hander went six innings, giving up one earned run while surrendering eight hits.

+- The 42-year-old has amassed an 8.10 ERA and 4.9 strikeouts per nine innings in 18 games this season, while allowing a batting average of .359 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.